jamielohoff/jamielohoff.github.io/_pages/about.md

 If I had to justify it though, I would probably give an answer similar to:<br>

 > Statistical physics is the study of large-scale systems composed of microscopic entities to understand their macroscopic, collective behavior.
-It is thus a good choice to study whether intelligence is an emergent property of ensembles of neurons.
+It is thus a good choice for studing whether intelligence is an emergent property of ensembles of neurons.

 <br><br>